StoneStepsInc/exiv2-nuget/README.md

 Exiv2 source that was used to create this package contains a few changes applied in patches described in this section against the Exiv2 release indicated in the package version.

+### `01-wide-char-paths.patch`

+Exiv2 dropped support for wide-character paths in v0.28.0 and did not provide any alternative ways to open file paths with characters outside of the currently selected Windows character set, such as Win-1252.
+Their intent appears to rely on Windows replacing various locale code pages with the UTF-8 code page, but support for this solution is limited at this point.

+The Exiv2 source in this package is patched to restore limited file-only support for opening images with names comprised of valid Unicode characters (i.e. will not work with URLs).

+Use methods that take `std::filesystem:path` to open images via the wide-character file interfaces.

 ### `02-cmake-lists.patch`